safiqul/DRTP-v25/README.md

 # Individual Assignment: DATA2410 Reliable Transport Protocol (DRTP)

 This individual assignment will count towards your final grade (40%).
 Your submission will be marked with respect to how well you have fulfilled the requirements listed below.
-You must pass all the mandatory assigments in order to take part in this exam.
+You must pass all the mandatory assignments in order to take part in this exam.

 # Prerequisites